tobmei/ProjectManager/README.md

 # ProjectManager
-Android app aimed at freelancers to manage customers and projects including time tracking.
-See doc/Dokumentation.pdf for details.
+Android app aimed at freelancers to manage customers and projects including a work time tracking feature.
+See doc/Dokumentation.pdf for more details.